basedlsg/Orange-ID-Template/README.md

 ## 🚀 Quick Start with AI

-Just copy and paste one of these prompts to get started.
+Just copy and paste this prompt to get started.
 The AI will handle everything else!

-### For Free Users (SQLite)

 ```
-I want to set up the Orange Auth Template with SQLite for my project.
-I'm a free Replit user.
+I want to set up the Orange Auth Template for my project.

-First, run the setup script to initialize the database:
+First, run the setup script to initialize the SQLite database:
 npx tsx scripts/setup.ts

 Then help me build a [game/app type] with these features: